tatapuchi/Xamarin.RGB/README.md

 ## Colouring Elements

-To apply changing colours to concretions of VisualElement (most controls) you will create a `ElementColourizer` object, and add elements to it.
+To apply changing colours to a control, simply put it inside a <Colourizer>

 *SomePage.xaml*
 ```xml